kuisskui/kuisskui/README.md

 ### Hi there 👋
-I'm a software engineer from Thailand
+I'm a software developer.
- - 🌱 I'm interested in **Web and App development**
+ - 🌱 I'm interested in **web service development**
  - 👨‍💻 I love to learn more about **AI & Machine Learning**
  - 💬 Contact me kuikaopong.2002@gmail.com
  - ⚡ Fun fact: 😻